SUPPORTING PREGNANT WOMEN TO ACCESS PRE/POST NATAL CARE also OFFERS AN OPPORTUNITY FOR OTHER WOMEN TO GAIN EMPLOYMENT AS CARE WORKERS

 Benefit for vulnerable Mums and Newborns - Most of the pregnant women accessing our program, face difficulties in accessing maternal healthcare, some of the major issues include understanding the basic clinical processes as well as the information given at the hospital, they also experience difficulties expressing themselves to health professionals during hospital visits.

-Benefit for Community CARE WORKERS: Economic development and participation
+Benefit for Community outreach workers: through opportunity and participation

-Empowering women in the economy and closing gender gaps in the world of work are key to achieving the 2030 Agenda for Sustainable Development and achieving the Sustainable Development Goals, particularly Goal 5, to achieve gender equality, and Goal 8, to promote full and productive employment and decent work for all; also Goal 1 on ending poverty, Goal 2 on food security, Goal 3 on ensuring health and Goal 10 on reducing inequalities.
+Empowering women in the economy and closing gender gaps are key to achieving the sustainable development 1, on ending poverty, 2. on food security, 3. on ensuring health and 4. on reducing inequalities. (www.unwomen.org/en/what-we-do/economic-empowerment/facts-and-figures)

-We aim to raise money that will enable us to provide work for more women as care/support workers.
-1 care worker for every 5 vulnerable women and newborns ( Support our 1 for 5 campaign by donating)
+We aim to raise money that will enable us to provide work for more women outreach support workers as well as support vulnerable women and newborns.

-Our COMMUNITY CARE WORKERS, play important roles they,
+Our COMMUNITY OUTREACH WORKERS, play important roles they,

 assist with communicating with health professionals, during hospital visits.